Uchswas/todo-task-manager-with-automated-CI-CD/status_report_2.md

 Our testing now includes very thorough E2E test coverage for different application flows (auth, dashboard, tasks, and categories).
 This is accomplished using Playwright scripts that run on headless or headed mode on Chrome, Firefox, and Safari.
 This give us higher confidence of our application and that no regression is happening.

+Moreover, our deployment and configuration process is now much more secure, consistent, and maintainable.
+Centralizing configuration into a single .env file makes it  easier to manage and maintain.
+Moving secrets into GitHub environments and removing hard-coded secrets from the codebase and scripts, reducing security risk and configuration drift.
+The new Ansible playbooks and GitHub Actions workflow provide a repeatable, automated path to deploy Dockerized services to our servers, which will shorten the release time.

 ---

 ## 2. Next Steps